-Join us for the 10th anniversary of the Women in the IT Recognition Luncheon.
-This year, for the first time ever, the event will be virtual.
-ITWC’s unique WIT-TV platform will feature special networking breakout rooms that will allow us to be together during the 90-minute celebration.
+For the first time ever, its year’s event was virtual.
+ITWC’s unique WIT-TV platform featured special networking breakout rooms that allowed us to be together during the 90-minute celebration.

-The event will feature inspiring speakers, the induction of three women channel leaders in the Hall of Fame, and recognition of a Rising Star and a Mentor of the Year.
+The event featured inspiring speakers, the induction of three women channel leaders in the Hall of Fame, and recognition of a Rising Star and a Mentor of the Year.

 This is a registration-only event.
 Please feel free to share this invite with interested colleagues.